phamcongthuy/challenge/index.markdown

 * Ability to mobilize the LA community
 * Collaborative spirit

-Starting June 19, 2018, you can [vote for a proposal](/vote/) on this website.
+Starting Tuesday, June 19, 2018, you can [vote for a proposal](/vote/) on this website.

 <figure>
   <img src="/assets/images/home/collaborates.jpg" alt="A room filled with people listening to someone speaking">